US and China near deal that would suspend planned tariffs

 In return, Beijing would buy more U.S. farm products, increase Americans companies’ access to the Chinese market and tighten protection for intellectual property rights.

-The president’s comments triggered a daylong rally on Wall Street that carried over to Asian trading.
-The Dow Jones Industrial Average surged 220 points, or 0.8% on Thursday.
-In Friday trading, Japan’s Nikkei 225 index jumped 2.6% while the Shanghai Composite index advanced 1.5%.
+Earlier Thursday, a spokesman for China’s Ministry of Commerce, Gao Feng, had told reporters that “the economic and trade teams of both sides have maintained close communication.”
+He offered no additional details to release.

-In Beijing on Thursday, a spokesman for China’s Ministry of Commerce, Gao Feng, told reporters that “the economic and trade teams of both sides have maintained close communication.”
-He offered no additional details.
+Beijing had threatened to retaliate if Trump proceeded with plans to raise tariffs on $160 billion of Chinese imports Sunday.

-Beijing has threatened to retaliate if Trump proceeds with plans to raise tariffs on $160 billion of Chinese imports Sunday.
+The two sides are negotiating a so-called Phase 1 agreement as part of the effort to resolve their sprawling trade dispute.

 The administration accuses Beijing of cheating in its drive to achieve global supremacy in such advanced technologies as driver-less cars and artificial intelligence.
 The administration alleges — and independent analysts generally agree — that China steals technology, forces foreign companies to hand over trade secrets, unfairly subsidizes its own firms and throws up bureaucratic hurdles for foreign rivals.